Table of Contents

-One doesn’t know immediately when one deals with toxicity in any form of relationships – be it a romantic one, sibling relationship or a parent-child relationship.
-So it’s obvious that you would hardly know the signs you are dealing with toxic parents.
+Usually, you’re not able to tell right away if you’re dealing with toxicity in any form of relationship.
+Be it a romantic one, a sibling relationship, or a parent-child relationship.
+This is why it’s obvious that you would hardly know the signs you are dealing with toxic parents.

 Who Are Toxic Parents?

-But when screaming, shouting, beating up is a part of everyday parenting style then it is a sign of toxic parents.
+But when screaming, shouting, and beating up is a part of everyday parenting, then it is a sign of toxic parents.
 What are the attributes that toxic parents usually have?
 We tell you.

-- Toxic parents are selfish, care very little for a child’s emotional needs, their focus is on discipline and not on nurture
+• Selfish: Toxic parents are selfish, care very little about a child’s emotional needs, and their focus is on discipline and not on nurture

-- Toxic parents are usually verbally abusive, insulting and humiliating comes easily to them and they can turn physically abusive too
+• Abusive: Toxic parents are usually verbally abusive.
+Insulting and humiliating come easily to them, and they can turn physically abusive too

-- Thy have no idea of emotional boundaries and can keep pushing a child beyond its own capacity
+• Intrusive: They have no idea of emotional boundaries and can keep pushing a child beyond limits

-- They are controlling and manipulative and do not allow a child to take any kind of decisions
+• Manipulative: They are controlling and manipulative and do not allow a child to make any kind of decision

 15 Signs That Will Tell You That You Had Toxic Parents

-You did have the freedom of going out and hanging out with your friends, but at a decided and specific time as per either of your parent or both.
+You did have the freedom to go and hang out with your friends, but at a decided and specific time decided by either of your parents or both.

-To the outside world, you were the ‘on-your-own’ kid, but nothing would go aboard, without the approval of your parents.
-You never considered yourself to be independent as, for even the smallest of things, you had to take consent or discuss with your folks, after which the action would have its fruition.
+To the outside world, you were an on-your-own kid, but nothing would go aboard without the approval of your parents.
+You never considered yourself to be independent as, for even the smallest of things, you had to get consent or discuss it with your folks, after which the action would have its fruition.

 3. You were always the under-confident kid

-Because of your dependency on your parents, as mentioned in the above point, you didn’t have faith in yourself.
-Every kid in your class would take the leap and try things for the first time, participate in activities that they have never done before and more.
+Owing to your dependency on your parents, as mentioned in the above point, you didn’t have faith in yourself.
+Every kid in your class would take a leap and try things for the first time, participate in activities that they had never done before, and more.

-But, you never thought that you could do any of it and would always underestimate yourself.
+But you never thought you could do any of it and constantly underestimated yourself.
 This doesn’t mean that you are not a confident person now, as an adult.
 But these are signs you grew up with toxic parents.
+One of the most effects of toxic parents is developing self-confidence and insecurity issues.

 4. Your parents HAD to be your priority

 Your parents would be the center of all your discussions.
-Their needs and wants would come before the children of the house and it was always understood as, if their needs are met, everything else will fall in place eventually.
+Their needs and wants would come before the children of the house and it was always understood that, if their needs are met, everything else would fall in place eventually.
 Your parents came first, rather than you coming first for yourself.

-This is one of the most important aspects of 15 signs of toxic parenting.
-Parents would drill into a child’s head that their parents are their priority and your mom could even go into emotional blackmail and have outbursts if you wanted to have a sleepover at a friend’s place.
+From all the 15 signs of toxic parenting, this one probably sticks out most for you.
+Parents would drill into a child’s head that they are the priority.
+They could even go into emotional blackmail and have outbursts if you wanted to have a sleepover at a friend’s place.
 Sounds familiar?

 5. You were the matured one in the relationship

-Without keeping any grudge, you would keep their needs as your topmost priority and work towards fulfilling it, rather than cribbing about your wishes going unheard.
+Without holding any grudge, you would keep their needs as your topmost priority and work toward fulfilling them, rather than cribbing about your wishes going unheard.

-You would top your class as promised but the iPod they promised you if you fulfilled their wishes never came.
-You never got to wish anything on your birthday and you never threw any tantrums.
+You would top your class, as promised, but the iPhone they promised you if you fulfilled their wishes never came.
+You never got to wish anything on your birthday or throw any tantrums.
 They did if things didn’t go according to plan.

 6. Ever heard of parents sabotaging your relationships?